Code-Institute-Submissions/chef_mate/README.md

 ### Clickable Chef Pictures

-Clicking on the chef pictures will display a modal containing information about the chef.
+Clicking on the chef pictures will display a [modal](assets/finished_project_screenshots/chef_picture.jpg) containing information about the chef.
 I did encounter a bug where clicking on the same picture for the second time will display a modal with no information.
 More research needs to be done on this.

 ### Registration Form

-Tested if it's possible to submit a form with incorrect information (invalid email address / password) - this is not possible, as expected.
+Tested if it's possible to submit a form with incorrect information (no name, invalid email address / password) - this is not possible, as [expected](assets/finished_project_screenshots/register_invalid_form.jpg).
 Tested the "Reset Form" button, it does clear the information typed in the form.

 ### Social Media Links